Battle of Flamborough Head: British convoy

-On 15 September, a convoy of more than 50 ships, which had been trading with ports in the Baltic, had set sail from a rendezvous off the Norwegian coast at the mouth of the Skagerrak channel to cross the North Sea.
+On 15 September, a convoy of more than 50 ships which had been trading with ports in the Baltic had set sail from a rendezvous off the Norwegian coast at the mouth of the Skagerrak channel to cross the North Sea.
 Some ships left the convoy before Britain came in sight, heading for northern ports such as Leith and the River Tyne.
-When the Yorkshire coast was sighted early on 23 September, just over 40 remained, mostly carrying iron or timber (often in the form of planks and masts for ships), bound for ports all around the southern half of the British Isles, from Hull round to Bristol, and Waterford in Ireland.
+When the Yorkshire coast was sighted early on 23 September, just over 40 ships remained, mostly carrying iron or timber (often in the form of planks and masts for ships), bound for ports along the southern half of the British Isles.
 Although the Baltic convoy had received a warning from Scarborough that an enemy squadron was in the vicinity, some ships ignored the signals (by both flags and guns) from the 44-gun escort ship to stay close for protection.

 Early in the afternoon, as they approached Flamborough Head, the lookouts of the foremost ships saw the danger in Bridlington Bay for themselves.
 Hastily tacking, they attempted to run for the safety of Scarborough.
-Serapis put on all sail to get between the fleeing merchant vessels and a potential attack from the Franco-American squadron, while the smaller (a hired armed ship built by private subscription and hired to the Admiralty for escort duty) shepherded the convoy.
-About 4 pm, with the whole convoy to his north, and the squadron of strangers clearly in sight to the south, Captain Richard Pearson of the Serapis signalled Countess of Scarborough to join him.
+Serapis put on all sail to get between the fleeing merchant vessels and a potential attack, while the smaller (a hired armed ship built by private subscription and hired to the Admiralty for escort duty) shepherded the convoy.
+About 4 pm, with the whole convoy to his north and the squadron clearly in sight to the south, Captain Richard Pearson of the Serapis signalled Countess of Scarborough to join him.
 As the squadron caught up, the Royal Navy vessels made sure to position themselves so that the presumed enemy could not easily sail round them to reach the slower merchant ships.